rubiefawn/remedy/shimmer.md

 ### Triumph & Disaster

-`TODO: explain natural 1s and 20s`
+`TODO: explain natural 1s and 20s.
+If both get a crit success or fail they cancel out`

-#### Legendary Triumph & Disaster

-`TODO: explain contest rolls where the actor gets a nat 20 and the reactor gets a nat 1, and vice versa`

 ### Dominance & Threat